Philip S. Gorski

 Philip S. Gorski (Ph.D.
 University of California, Berkeley 1996) is a Professor of Sociology and Religious Studies at Yale University and Director of the Critical Realism Network.
 He is the Principal Investigator of the Human Flourishing and Critical Realism in the Social Sciences Project and Beyond Positivism: Re-Imagining the Social Sciences Project.
 He is a comparative-historical sociologist with strong interests in theory and methods and in modern and early modern Europe.
 His empirical work focuses on topics such as state-formation, nationalism, revolution, economic development and secularization with particular attention to the interaction of religion and politics.
 Other current interests include the philosophy and methodology of the social sciences and the nature and role of rationality in social life.
 Among his recent publications are American Covenant: A History of Civil Religion from the Puritans to the Present (Princeton, 2017); The Disciplinary Revolution: Calvinism and the Growth of State Power in Early Modern Europe (Chicago, 2003); Max Weber’s Economy and Society: A Critical Companion (Stanford, 2004); and “The Poverty of Deductivism: A Constructive Realist Model of Sociological Explanation,” Sociological Methodology, 2004.

 Laura Donnelly is the Assistant Director of the Critical Realism Network in the Yale University Sociology Department.
-She is responsible for managing and overseeing the research, administrative, and strategic development for research projects led by Principal Investigator, Philip Gorski, and funded by the John Templeton Foundation.
+She is responsible for managing and overseeing the research, administrative, and strategic development for research projects led by Principal Investigator, Philip Gorski, funded by the John Templeton Foundation.
 She received her undergraduate education at University of St Andrews, Scotland, reading systematic theology and classical philosophy.
 She earned Master’s degrees from Emory University and Yale University in theology, political ethics, and Islamic studies.
 She is particularly interested in religion and politics in her home of Belfast, Northern Ireland.
-Her professional interests and expertise include managing large scale grants, program and curriculum development, managing research and publications, strategic communications, and stakeholder engagement for non-profit organizations.
+Her professional interests and expertise include managing large scale research grants, program and curriculum development, managing research and publications, strategic communications, and stakeholder engagement for non-profit organizations.